sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - now → nawr — South Wales / Standard — variantGroupId: now
 - now → rwan — North Wales — variantGroupId: now

-The session engine should filter dialect eligibility before rendering the answer slots.
+The session engine should resolve dialect variants before rendering the answer slots.

+For the MVP, there is no user-facing dialect preference.
+Variant selection should use mixed-mode behaviour: include eligible variants, choose only one item per variantGroupId, and avoid showing multiple regional spellings of the same prompt in a single session.

 Different-length dialect variants should not be handled as acceptedAlternatives.
 Use separate word items linked by variantGroupId instead.